jennyEckstein/jennyEckstein/README.md

-Software Engineer at Lifion by ADP, Founding Member of Tech Ladies, Mother of cat
+Software Engineer at Lifion by ADP | Founding Member of Tech Ladies | Mother of 🐈